 Navy and served on active duty in Operation Desert Storm.

 Jim and his wife Debbie live in Winchester, Virginia.
-They have seven children and two granddaughters.
-The Masons have homeschooled all of their children: six have graduated and one is still being taught at home.
-In his spare time, Jim is an avid bird watcher,
+They have seven children and four grandchildren.
+The Masons homeschooled all of their children through high school.
+In his spare time, Jim is an avid bird watcher.